Poulin leads Canada women to Olympic gold in 3-2 win over US

 And yet, Poulin had her anxious moments before she could celebrate.
 She was in the penalty box for tripping when Kessel scored in the closing seconds — but only after Desbiens stopped the first five shots she faced during the power play.

-Fitting for Poulin was standing next to Desbiens in the medal line and having the honor of draping the gold around the goalie’s neck.
+Fitting that Poulin was standing next to Desbiens in the medal line and had the honor of draping the gold around the goalie’s neck.

 “She showed up in those big moments,” Poulin said of Desbiens, who quit hockey after 2018 before being coaxed into rejoining the team.
 “She kept us in the game and to be honest, being able to give (the medal) to her, it was very special.”